 Serve up a spring feast with wild garlic pizza with fresh mushrooms, purple sprouting broccoli, and calendula flower petals

 I’m really making the most of Wild Garlic this year.
-This delicious wild herb grows just down the lane from me and is a fantastic flavouring for all sorts of savoury dishes.
-Known also by the name ‘Ramps’ or ‘Ramsons’, it has a delicate oniony-garlic taste that I love paired with cheese, typically in pastas.
+This delicious wild herb grows just down the lane from me and is a fantastic flavoring for all sorts of savory dishes.
+Known also by the name ‘Ramps’ or ‘Ramsons’, it has a delicate oniony-garlic taste that I love paired with cheese, typically in pasta.

 Yesterday I decided to make something a little different though and took the wild garlic and cheese combo to the next level – homemade pizza.
 It’s easy enough for anyone to make and you can put whatever other toppings on that you’d like.
-I’ve gone for a ‘white’ pizza (no tomato sauce) and have topped it with mushrooms initially then mushrooms, purple sprouting broccoli, Calendula flower petals, and basil on the second one.
+I’ve gone for a ‘white’ pizza (no tomato sauce) and have topped it with mushrooms, purple sprouting broccoli, and calendula flower petals.
 I literally used what I’d picked from the garden and foraged from the glen yesterday.
-But add whichever toppings you’d prefer – pizza is a food that lets you get creative!
+When making your own, use whichever toppings you’d prefer; pizza is a food that lets you get creative.

 Wild Garlic Pizza Recipe

-1. First forage for your Wild Garlic.
+1. First forage for your wild garlic (or get some from a farmer’s market).
 It grows in cool, shady, wet places and is available in early spring.
-For more information on how to find and identify it, please visit this link.
+Wild garlic foraging tips.

 2. Make your pizza dough – it’s fairly straightforward but will need at least an hour to rise.
 If you can find pre-made pizza dough then that may be another option for you.